 In the beginning, you will tend to emulate the works of writers you have read and the instructions of teachers in the classroom and from books.
 Over time, you will develop a sense of perspective and will accept, modify and reject some of what you have learned.
 You will also learn new things in the process of writing.
 Out of this, your own style and voice will emerge.
 As time passes, you may see both your style and voice change as you experience new events.
 Learning how to write is a lifelong endeavor.
 I learn something new every day.

 David A. Wimsett is the author of Beyond the Shallow, a novel of a woman overcoming prejudice and searching for herself amidst rumors of the selkies from Celtic mythology, and Dragons Unremembered: Volume I of the Carandir Saga, a fantasy epic set in a gender balanced world where women and men have the same rights, opportunities and authority.
-The second volume of the saga, Half Awakened Dreams, will be released on September 21, 2020.
 He is a member of the Writers' Union of Canada and the Canadian Freelance Guild.

 No one likes to be rejected.